Guide

 In the example above:

-Features with the same state are sorted by RICE score
+Features with the same Highlight score are sorted by Creation date

-When cards of multiple DBs are present on the same Board, List, or Feed View, you can specify custom sorting for each DB independently:
+When cards of multiple databases are present on the same Board, List, or Feed View, you can specify custom sorting for each DB independently.
+Items are grouped by database first, then ordered within each group by that database's sort.